AKSW/docs.ontowiki.net/Events.md

   * **onShouldLinkedDataRedirect** … can be used to resolve a request URI to a resource
   * **onIsDispatchable**
   * **onBuildUrl**
+  * **onDisplayLiteralPropertyValue**

-If an extension wants to react to an event it has to define a Helper class with the according methods.
+If an extension wants to react to an event it has to define a Helper or a Plugin class with the according methods.